-- Give readership to roster the District achieving Quality District Status - to ensure that youth receive a quality Scouting experience.
-Attend Council meetings.
-Council meetings include the - Attend Council meetings.
-Council meetings include the: Quarterly Program Meeting in Blackfoot, Blue Badge Training.
+- Work directly with the District Finance Chairman to see that the district finance goals are achieved. - Work closely with the District Chairman, District Commissioner, and District Program Vice Chairman in achieving all the district objectives. - Give leadership to foster the District achieving Quality District Status to ensure that youth receive a quality Scouting experience. - Attend Council meetings.
+Council meetings include the: Quarterly Program Meetings and Blue Badge Training.

-Cub Chairman
+District Cub Chairman

-- Recruit, train, and inspire the District Cub Scout committee and fill the following positions as needed: training chairman, activities chairman, roundtable commissioner, advancement chairman, membership/recruitment chairman, public relations/promotion chairman and day camp chairman. - Working with these Committee members see that Fast Start Training is given to each new Cub Scout Leader - See that each Cub Scout Leaders has the opportunity to receive Basic Leader Specific Training for their Cub Scout position and Youth Protection Training. - See that a Quality Roundtable Staff puts on the "Best Show in Town" at the monthly Cub Scout Roundtable. - Work a strong plan to get Cub Scout Leaders out to Roundtable. - See that a few quality District Cub Scout activities are held annually. - Actively promote, Cub Scout Pow Wow, Webelos Leader Training, Akela's Trail Training, Wood Badge Training, Den Chief Training, and Cub Scout Day Camp programs. - Support and help every Cub Scout Pack to have Quality Unit Program. - Attend Council meetings.
-Council meetings include the: Quarterly Program Meeting in Blackfoot, Blue Badge Training. - Attends monthly District Committee meetings - Conducts regular Cub Scout committee meetings as part of the district committee, to plan, coordinate and expedite district programs. - Develops an annual district Cub Scout calendar. - Works closely with the District Chairman and District Executive to insure success of Cub Scout program. - Keeps well informed on the status of the packs in his/her district. - Sets a proper example by wearing the Scout uniform correctly. - Is a registered Scout Leader. - Supports local and national Scouting policy, procedures, and practices. - Has completed Cub Scout New Leader training.
+- Recruit, train, and inspire the District Cub Scout committee and fill the following positions as needed: training chairman, activities chairman, roundtable commissioner, advancement chairman, membership/recruitment chairman, public relations/promotion chairman and day camp chairman. - Working with these Committee members see that Fast Start Training is given to each new Cub Scout leader - See that each Cub Scout leaders has the opportunity to receive Basic Leader-Specific Training for their Cub Scout position and Youth Protection Training. - See that a Quality Roundtable Staff puts on the "Best Show in Town" at the monthly Cub Scout Roundtable. - Work a strong plan to get Cub Scout leaders out to Roundtable. - See that a few quality District Cub Scout activities are held annually. - Actively promote, Cub Scout Pow Wow, Webelos Leader Training, Akela's Adventure, Wood Badge Training, Den Chief Training, and Cub Scout Day Camp programs. - Support and help every Cub Scout Pack to have Quality Unit Program. - Attend Council meetings.
+Council meetings include the: Quarterly Program Meetings and Blue Badge Training. - Attends monthly District Committee meetings - Conducts regular Cub Scout committee meetings as part of the district committee, to plan, coordinate and expedite district programs. - Develops an annual district Cub Scout calendar. - Works closely with the District Chairman and District Executive to insure success of Cub Scout program. - Keeps well informed on the status of the packs in his/her district. - Sets a proper example by wearing the Scout uniform correctly. - Is a registered Scout leader. - Supports local and national Scouting policy, procedures, and practices. - Has completed Cub Scout New leader training.

-Cub Scout Roundtable Commissioner
+District Cub Scout Roundtable Commissioner